 Kym held the position of Senior Biometrician with Agriculture Victoria and he applies biometric analysis to the Centre’s research projects.

-Ms. Rutu Y. Acharya
+Ms. Rutu Galea

 Research Assistant, Faculty of Science, The University of Melbourne.
 Rutu assists in the conduct of research projects across animal species.